SEEDSTOCK SIRES AT DOORNBULT

 NFI should help us to survive our ever increasing severe climate in future.
 Provisional research indicates that NFI will also demonstrate a similar effect on veld grazing.
 Kalant maintains his condition even on harsh Winter veld.
 This is due to positive EBV's for Rib (=0.1) and Rump Fat (0.2) plus Eye Muscle Area (0.8).
 These attributes make him an excellent candidate for helping our seedstock to adopt to severe climate change without losing their fertility.
 We are, therefore, using Kalant extensively in our herd with the aim to increase the herd's feed efficiency (with a heritability factor of 0.3).
 This new direction in our seedstock production should also benefit our clients in future.

 We have now one son of Kalant, PJD1836 P, on offer, which should be able to produce calves with superior feed efficiency.
-Another eight Kalant bulls would be ready for the market in 2021.
+Another four Kalant bulls would be ready for the market in 2021.
 They will increase the profitability and sustainability of any cattle operation.

 Kalant is a polled bull with a very promising future as a seedstock mainstay of our herd.
 A Simmentaler technical advisor, adjudged Kalant a eight out of nine.
 According to him Kalant has great length of body, masculinity, a well formed head, and sturdy hind quarters.
 He is a curve bender with high 400 day growth (in the top 5%), but with lower mature weight (only in the top 20%).
 His economic indexes (SBI and SPI) are the top 5% of the SA 2018 crop.
 Kalant has also the distinction of having EBV's in the top 15% of the SA crop regarding EMA (eye muscle area), Rib Fat as well as RBY (Retail Beef Yield).
 (See Kalant's pedigree and EBV's)